 The “Witchy” book launch, as it was referred to by ‘What’s On Somerset‘ magazine, was hosted in early November by Fiona Runacre as part of ‘Made In Bruton’ which is situated in the ‘Ape and Eden’ shop owned by Andrew’s wife, Lisa Pickering.
 Andrew’s books and my witchcraft inspired paper cut silhouettes, complemented each other to create a beautiful display.

 The main papercut was called ‘Hare Woman‘ which I was inspired to create from a number of detailed accounts from eye wittinesses in Andrew’s book (The Devil’s Cloister).
 ‘Hare Woman‘ is based on a local woman called Julian Cox, accused of being a witch who could shape shift into a hare.
 Little did I know when creating this piece that a conversation with Andrew would lead me to venture on a ghost hunt and my next project.

 Fellow Open Studio artist, Georgina Towler (Venue 43) gave some excellent advice at the beginning of the event to keep a notebook and write down any interesting information that comes your way.
-I am very grateful for her suggestion as I have collected many fascinating facts concerning the witch trails and witchcraft in Britain that I am sure will influence future art work.
+I am very grateful for her suggestion as I have collected many fascinating facts concerning the witch trials and witchcraft in Britain that I am sure will influence future artwork.